LisaHackett97/MS1-Dog-Daycare/README.md

 #### As site owner I want

 - Users to contact us: either online or telephone.
-  - User can access the contact form on the More info page, either by selecting the Contact Us button provided on each page, or by scrolling down on the more info page.
+  - User can access the contact form on the More info page, either by selecting the Contact menu item, the contact Us button provided on each page, or by scrolling down on the more info page.
   - Phone number is provided in the footer on all three pages.

 - Users to contact us to book 1 or more dogs into the day care.